 The PayPoint can be used to settle a single crossing, or to purchase up to 10 advance crossings.
 You can find your nearest PayPoint here.

-Is the Tyne Tunnel free on New Year's Day?
+Is the Tyne Tunnel free on Christmas Day and New Year's Day?

-Is it free to use the crossing on weekends?
+Is it free to use it on weekends?

 How to beat the Tyne toll charge fine